tjvr/a-parser/README.md

 ## EBNF Operators

-The regex-like operators for optional tokens and repetition are provided:
+Three regex-like operators for optional tokens and repetition are provided:

 ### Option `?`